 Cracks in window caulk can be difficult to see.
 You may need to hold your hand over the caulk and move it across the perimeter to see where you feel air coming into your home.
 If the draft is coming into your home because of cracked window caulk, you’ll need to have the caulk replaced, which is also known as recaulking your windows.

-Improper Window Installation
+Culprit #5: Improper Window Installation

-Reliable window installation services are essential to prevent all types of window damage, including air leaks.
+Reliable window installation services in Omaha are essential to prevent all types of window damage, including air leaks.
 Poor installation can lead to gaps between the window frame and the window, leading to draftiness.
 Window installation should be left to an experienced, professional team.
 Trying to complete the installation on your own or selecting less-than-dependable installation services can lead to heightened repair costs down the line.

-The Window Is Past Its Prime
+Culprit #6: The Window Is Past Its Prime

 Windows don’t last forever.
 Eventually, all windows will fail and need replacement.
-If you feel a draft coming through your windows and the windows themselves are old, it’s probably time for Denver window replacement services.
+If you feel a draft coming through your windows and the windows themselves are old, it’s probably time for window replacement services.